-I love donuts.
-So, the last time I was in St Louis, I took it upon myself to check out as many donuts shops as I could on a quest for finding the best donuts in St Louis.
-Midwestern food is pure comfort and the typical things I found in St Louis like toasted ravioli, frozen custard and yes, the incredible BBQ really surprised me.
-I figured since everything else was so good, the donuts should be too, right?
+I absolutely love donuts.
+So, the last time I was in St Louis, in addition to checking out all the BBQ I could, I also took it upon myself to visit as many donuts shops to search for the best donuts in St Louis.
+Midwestern food is pure comfort and the typical things I found in St Louis like toasted ravioli, frozen custard and gooey butter cakes really surprised me.
+I figured since everything else was so delicious, the donuts should be too, right?

 The Best Donuts in St Louis

 Even with the classics – I don’t like to get too fancy.
 To keep it simple and easy to compare, I decided that, if possible, I would get the same kind of donuts from each place.
 First a plain glazed or sugared donut.
-Then, a chocolate covered donut – which is my favorite kind and lastly, something unique or the specialty from each shop.
+Then, a chocolate covered donut – which is my favorite, and lastly, if possible, the specialty donut from each shop.

 Now, you maybe wondering if I went into a sugar coma.
-Thankfully, I managed to avoid that fate.
+Thankfully, I managed to avoid that.
 I was in town for two weeks so I kind of paced myself and did a lot of walking.
 Here’s how it went.

 No, they weren’t selling donuts back then but they have been baking up glazed buttermilk cake donuts, long john’s and blueberry chip cake donuts – their specialty – for more than forty years.
 The majority of those years at this location.